 Every stone or string of stones must have at least one adjacent point that is unoccupied.
 This unoccupied point is called a liberty.
 Adjacent stones in a string share liberties, and the stones are said to have liberties.

 The white stone is almost surrounded.
-It is adjacent to only one unoccupied point, shown by the square.
+It is adjacent to only one unoccupied point, marked .
 Thus, the stone has only one liberty.

 Remember: only adjacent points can be liberties.
-So the circled points do not count as liberties.
+So the points marked are not liberties.